 Badger Meter is committed to sourcing components and materials from companies that share our values around human rights, ethics and environmental responsibility.
 On August 22, 2012, the final rule regarding sourcing of conflict minerals under Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act was approved by the U.S. Securities and Exchange Commission ("SEC").

 The rule imposes reporting requirements on certain companies to perform due diligence with respect to the sourcing of conflict minerals and to file annual reports relating to the use of conflict minerals (tantalum, tin, gold or tungsten) originating in the Democratic Republic of the Congo and certain adjoining countries ("Covered Countries") in the products they manufacture or contract to manufacture if the conflict minerals are necessary to the functionality or production of a product.
 Reports must be filed with the SEC on or before May 31st for the previous calendar years in scope products.

-Badger Meter's current Form SD Report for the 2020 calendar year.
+Badger Meter's current Form SD Report filed in May 2023.

 Badger Meter is committed to taking steps to comply with the legislation and has implemented a due-diligence process to meet its obligations.
 Badger Meter supports an industry-wide approach to addressing social responsibility issues throughout the supply chain and is using the Organization for Economic Cooperation and Development (OECD) Guidelines as a framework for its due diligence.
 The benefit of this approach is that the industry can look at these issues more strategically and holistically than any individual company.